al6x/vfs/readme.md

 # Goals

-- very simple, conciese and clean API over any storage that has FS-like structure.
+- **handy, simple and clean** API over any storage that has FS-like structure.
-- same performance as the core Ruby File, Dir, FileUtils for working with local FS.
+- **high performance** - the same as by using low-level API of underlying system, there should be no extra calls.
-- the same API for working with different storages (Local FS, SSH, Hadoop, or any other , ...).
+- same API for different storages (Local FS, SSH, Hadoop, or any other , ...).
-- ability to simultaneously work with different storages.
+- simultaneous usage and data exchange **with multiple different storages**.
-- simple and small codebase, easy to understand and extend.
+- simple and small codebase and good specs, easy to understand and extend.
-- easy to add storages for other FS-like storages (Hadoop DFS, LDAP, Document Oriented DB, In-Memory, ...).
+- simple driver implemenation, should be **easy to add new storages** (Hadoop DFS, LDAP, Document Oriented DB, In-Memory, ...).

-# Samples:
+# Code samples:

     box = Vfs::Box.new host: 'webapp.com', ssh: {user: 'root', password: 'secret'}